stfc/PSyclone/doc/developer_guide/APIs.rst

 computed locally on each partition.
 This concept is different to halos as there are no halo cells here, the fact that the cells are partitioned has meant that continuous dofs on the edge of the partition are replicated.
-The convention used in Dynamo0.3 is that the cell with the lowest global id determines which partition owns a dof and which has the copy.
+The convention used in LFRic is that the cell with the lowest global ID determines which partition owns a dof and which has the copy.
 Dofs which are copies are called ``annexed``.
 Annexed dofs are coloured blue in the example: